cville/conduct/README.md

 * Repeat issues or patterns of misconduct are taken more seriously than an isolated issue.

-## When you organize an event

-### Up front

-* Clearly identify yourself as the organizer, with contact information, so that participants know how to reach you.
-* Become familiar with the code of conduct.
-Reach out to other organizers to discuss topics and find support in implementing the code of conduct.
-* Identify/deputize assistants, confirmed participants who are trusted, who can become familiar with the code of conduct and be prepared to join in taking action as needed.
-* Plan how you will respond to misconduct and emergencies.

-### When there is a health/safety issue

-**In a health/safety or similar emergency, dial 911.**

-Prioritize health and safety of participants, above all else.
-With health/safety issues, follow protocol as directed by emergency service officials.
-In assault-related cases, as possible and appropriate, advocate for respectful space for the victim.
-Having to deal with the issue in the open further adds burden to the terrible experience.
-Seek and support preferences of the victim, and offer to coordinate having other participants of trust walk with the individual, as appropriate and welcomed.

-### When addressing misconduct

-1. Seek counsel with other organizers.
-Operate on consensus.
-Recuse yourself if you are affected by misconduct.
-2. Review again the "what to do" sections which speak to the parties involved.
-Incorporate these steps into your forthcoming plan.
-3. With fellow organizers, discuss a plan to resolve the issue of misconduct.
-Document details to support the plan.
-4. Carry out that plan.
-5. Follow up to ensure that the air is clear for the person affected, the person with whom you provided feedback on the code of conduct, and for the community.

-### When you need to ask someone to leave the community

-Following the previous section, find consensus with other organizers to remove a participant from the community, when a person:

-* compromises others' health and safety
-* has repeat issues or patterns of misconduct
-* engages in unconscionable behavior
-* is identified to be a participant in a hate group
-* exhibits _any reason_ that causes organizers serious concern

-### When misconduct is public

-1. Be a public presence of good conduct.
-2. Speak openly in public that something is cause for concern in the code of conduct, _but_ ...
-3. Act in a manner which is respectful of alternative narratives.
-4. Take comments to a private setting as early as possible, which may mean _before_ addressing the concern publicly.
-5. Work collaboratively and prioritize clearing the air for everyone.

-Notes:

-* By supporting alternative narratives, shame no one for making a mistake.
-* Address malice swiftly and with force.
-* Unpack issues privately where possible.
-* Speak publicly to make clear to others that the conduct is indeed _misconduct_ or is otherwise being evaluated as such.

 ## Misconduct

 ### Compromising health & safety